• Skip to primary navigation

 Tartan plaid fabric scraps

-The word tartan seems to be interchangeable with the word plaid and even flannel when talking about the materials.
+When discussing the materials, the word tartan seems to be interchangeable with the word plaid and flannel.
 There is much debate about the definition of each type of fabric.

-Wikipedia defines tartan as a patterned cloth consisting of crisscrossed horizontal and vertical bands in multiple colors, and tartans originated in woven wool.
+Wikipedia defines tartan as a patterned cloth consisting of crisscrossed horizontal and vertical bands in multiple colours, and tartans originated in woven wool.

-Having a Scottish mother I am familiar with tartan fabric and I’m drawn to it that is why I have plenty of scraps.
-I also love to wear warm flannel shirts in the autumn so have some plaid scraps.
+Having a Scottish mother, I am familiar with and drawn to the tartan fabric; that is why I have plenty of scraps.
+I also love to wear warm flannel shirts in the autumn, so I have some plaid scraps.

-Whether you call it tartan, plaid, flannel or buffalo check does not matter for this faux feather craft.
-The main thing you need to make sure that the fabric scraps are woven (preferably wool) and have some sort of checkered pattern.
+Whether you call it tartan, plaid, flannel or buffalo, check does not matter for this faux feather craft.
+You must ensure that the fabric scraps are woven (preferably wool) and have some checkered pattern.

 What You Need To Make The DIY Feathers

-• Scraps of woven woolen fabrics, tartan, plaid or flannel.
-Old plaid shirts or even upholstery fabric samples would work well with this faux feather craft.
-The more colorful the fabric pattern the more colorful the DIY feathers will be.
+• Scraps of woven woollen fabrics, tartan, plaid or flannel.
+Old plaid shirts or upholstery fabric samples would work well with this faux feather craft.
+The more colourful the fabric pattern, the brighter the DIY feathers will be.

 • Natural twine